ayan72/late-delivery-analysis/README.md

-# Delivery Performance Analysis — SQL Case Study
+# SQL Root Cause Analysis - Delivery Performance

-## Overview
+## 1. Executive Summary

-This project analyzes end-to-end delivery performance across multiple lanes (seller state → customer state) to identify the root causes of late deliveries in an e-commerce network.
+This project analyzes e-commerce delivery performance across multiple lanes (seller state → customer state) to uncover the root causes of late deliveries.
-The objective is to determine whether delays originate from seller handling or courier transit, and to provide operations teams with actionable insights for improvement.
+Using SQL, the analysis identifies whether delays stem from seller handling or courier transit and provides actionable insights for operations improvement.

-The analysis is fully implemented in **SQL**, organized into sequential steps, and designed for visualization in **Power BI**.
+The SQL outputs are designed for Power BI visualization to support real-time performance tracking.

 ---

-## Objectives
+## 2. Business Problem

-- Build a unified and reusable “delivery facts” base table.
-- Evaluate delivery performance by route.
-- Identify sellers responsible for pre-shipment delays.
-- Diagnose whether lateness is handling or transit driven.
-- Pinpoint high-impact seller × lane combinations responsible for most delays.
+Late deliveries negatively impact customer satisfaction and operational efficiency.
+The challenge is to determine where delays occur before shipment (handling) or during transit, and to identify which sellers or routes contribute most to late orders.
+This helps teams focus on targeted interventions and SLA optimization.

 ---

+## 3. Methodology

-## Data Sources
+### Data Preparation
-The analysis combines data from multiple relational tables:
-- `olist_orders` – order-level information and timestamps
-- `olist_order_items` – mapping of items to sellers
-- `olist_customers` – customer details and regions
-- `olist_sellers` – seller details and locations

-These tables were merged to form a consistent base for performance analytics.
+- Combined order, item, seller, and customer data into a unified base table (v_delivery_facts_plus).

+### Lane Analysis

+- Calculated on-time rate, handling, and transit times per lane to identify slow routes.

+### Seller Diagnosis

+- Ranked sellers by median handling time to isolate pre-shipment delays.

+### Root Cause Classification

+- Used lane-specific thresholds to tag each delay as handling-driven or transit-driven.

+### Hotspot Detection

+- Highlighted high-impact seller × lane combinations for operational focus.

 ---

-## Project Structure
+## 4. Skills

-### Task 1 — Delivery Facts Base
-Created a view `v_delivery_facts_plus` with one row per order × seller, containing:
-- Key timestamps (approval, shipment, delivery, promised date)
-- Calculated durations (handling days, transit days, lead time, lateness)

-This base standardizes all downstream analysis.
+### SQL
+-CTEs, joins, window functions, and views

+### ETL

+- Combined multiple raw tables through SQL transformations to create a clean, analytics-ready dataset.

+### Root Cause Analysis

+- Used SQL-driven metrics to isolate whether lateness was handling or transit driven for each lane.

 ---

-### Task 2 — Lane Performance
-Analyzed performance by **seller_state → customer_state** lane to identify the slowest routes.
-Computed:
-- On-time rate and average lead time
-- Median handling and transit times for diagnosis
-- Volume thresholds to exclude low-traffic lanes

-Created a reusable view `v_lane_performance` for continuous monitoring.

----

-### Task 3 — Slow-Handling Sellers
-Ranked sellers by their median handling time.
-Identified those consistently delaying before shipment and compared against median transit times to distinguish seller vs courier-related issues.

----

-### Task 4 — Diagnose Lateness (Handling vs Transit)
-Used lane-specific 75th percentile thresholds to determine whether each late delivery was:
-- **Handling-driven:** seller delay before handoff
-- **Transit-driven:** courier delay during transport

-Aggregated results into a `primary_driver` classification for each lane.
-This provides a clear operational recommendation — whether to coach sellers or coordinate with logistics partners.

----

-### Task 5 — Hot Spots (Seller × Lane Pairs)
-Focused on the highest-impact problem areas by analyzing seller × lane pairs.
-Highlighted combinations with:
-- High order volume
-- High late rate
-- Median handling and transit times for context

-These form the “call-first” list for daily operations reviews.

----

-## Key Insights
+## 5. Results and Business Recommendations

 - **Lane SP → RJ** is *handling-driven* — 62% of late orders are due to seller-side delays before shipment.
 - **Lane MG → BA** is *transit-driven* — 70% of late orders are caused by courier-side transit delays.
 - **Seller S123 on SP → BA** has a **28% late rate**; median handling time is **2.6 days** vs **1.1 days transit**, indicating a seller-side process issue.

+## Recommendations

+-Coach sellers with high handling times to improve pre-shipment processes.

+-Coordinate with logistics teams on lanes with frequent transit delays.

+-Prioritize top seller × lane hotspots for immediate operational review.

 ---

-## Outcomes

-This project demonstrates how **SQL-based analytics** can translate complex delivery data into **actionable insights** for operations teams.
-It showcases the ability to:

-- Structure end-to-end analytical workflows using SQL.
-- Integrate clean data outputs seamlessly with **Power BI** for visualization.
-- Communicate operational findings effectively through **data-driven storytelling**.

-## Next Steps
+## 6. Next Steps

-### 1. Build the Power BI Dashboard
+### Build the Power BI Dashboard
 Leverage the SQL outputs created in this project to design a Power BI dashboard that transforms the analysis into clear, visual insights for business and operations teams.

 This dashboard will enable stakeholders to explore results interactively and identify performance bottlenecks across the delivery network.